Multi-Source EEG Emotion Recognition via Dynamic Contrastive Domain Adaptation: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{motions} are fundamental to human experience and play a significant role in well-being, behavior, social interaction, decision-making, and cognitive function \cite{van2010emerging, quaglia2015mindful, park2023emotional, rolls2023emotion}.
-Recent advances in electrode technology \cite{paranjape2001electroencephalogram, thatcher2010validity, petrossian2023advances} and machine learning have led to improved electroencephalogram (EEG) analysis for emotional recognition \cite{alarcao2017emotions, li2022eeg, jafari2023emotion}.
-However, the inherent non-stationarity of EEG signals presents challenges in generalizing an emotion recognition method for accurate predictions between individuals or over time \cite{wu2020transfer, wan2021review, weng2024self}.
+Emotions are fundamental to human experience and play a significant role in well-being, behavior, social interaction, decision-making, and cognitive function \citep{van2010emerging, quaglia2015mindful, park2023emotional, rolls2023emotion}.
+Recent advances in electrode technology \citep{paranjape2001electroencephalogram, thatcher2010validity, petrossian2023advances} and machine learning have led to improved electroencephalogram (EEG) analysis for emotional recognition \citep{alarcao2017emotions, li2022eeg, jafari2023emotion}.
+However, the inherent non-stationarity of EEG signals presents challenges in generalizing an emotion recognition method for accurate predictions between individuals or over time \citep{wu2020transfer, wan2021review, weng2024self}.

-Unsupervised domain adaptation transfers knowledge from the source domain to the target domain, thereby minimizing the need for extensive data labeling \cite{zhu2021multi, zhu2022multisource, pan2009survey}.
-Unlike single-source domain adaptation (SS-DA), which treats EEG data from different subjects as a single source (see Fig. 1a), multi-source domain adaptation (MS-DA) considers each subject as an individual source domain (see Fig. 1b).
-The diverse data distribution assumed in the MS-DA may reduce domain bias and model overfitting \cite{zhu2019aligning, jiang2023deep}.
-However, domain shifts occur not only between each source and target, but also among different sources in the multi-source case, potentially complicating the learning.
-Two common MS-DA include discrepancy-based and adversarial-based methods \cite{zhao2020multi}.
+Domain adaptation transfers knowledge from the source domain to the target domain, thereby minimizing the need for extensive data labeling \citep{zhu2021multi, zhu2022multisource, pan2009survey}.
+Unlike single-source domain adaptation (SS-DA), which treats EEG data from different subjects as a single source (see Fig. \ref{fig: method_illus}(a)), multi-source domain adaptation (MS-DA) considers each subject as an individual source domain (see Fig. \ref{fig: method_illus}(b)).
+The assumption of diverse data in the MS-DA may reduce domain bias and model overfitting \citep{zhu2019aligning, jiang2023deep}.
+However, domain shifts occur not only between each source and target, but also among different sources, potentially complicating the learning.
+Two common MS-DA include discrepancy-based and adversarial-based methods \citep{zhao2020multi}.
 The adversarial discriminative methods align target and source features through domain discriminator and adversarial objectives, whereas the discrepancy-based methods align features in latent space explicitly through discrepancy measures.
 Existing MS-DA approaches tend to assume shared features across domains, and their domain discriminability is limited to such coarse-grained global alignment.
-In addition, the typical statitc loss-weighting tends to produce suboptimal balance between the domain alignment and domain discriminability.
+In addition, the typical static loss-weighting tends to produce suboptimal balance between the domain alignment and domain discriminability.